 You should see an ornamental break in your text:

-Note: though it appears as three asterisks, an ornamental break is actually a single item, and is a special cue Vellum will use when formatting your eBook.
-Later you will customize how this will appear in the eBook.
-Read Adding Text Features to learn more about adding these items to your eBook.
+Note: though it appears as three asterisks, an ornamental break is actually a single item, and is a special cue Vellum will use when formatting your book.
+Later you will customize how this will appear in the book.
+Read Adding Text Features to learn more about adding these items to your book.

 You can use Vellum to create front- and back-matter such as a Dedication or an About the Author page: